-- SeeSaw: we will check each pupil's engagement daily - Whole class zoom meetings: we will monitor attendance and participation daily

-- Min two calls a week to vulnerable pupils - Weekly phone calls to all other pupils
+- SeeSaw: we will check each pupil's engagement daily - Whole class zoom meetings: we will monitor attendance and participation daily - Min two calls a week to vulnerable pupils - Weekly individual phone calls

 Where your child's engagement is a concern, we will contact you directly and without delay.
 This may involve arranging a phone or video conversation to discuss any issues so we can support you.